jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

 1. Merge changes to repo2docker.
 2. Open the [branches page for repo2docker](https://travis-ci.org/jupyter/repo2docker/branches).
    And click on the number for the latest build on "Master".
-3. Wait for the build to pass (it will say "#NNN passed").
-If it does, then:
+3. Wait for the build for your PR merge to pass (it will say "#NNN passed").
+   If it does, then continue to step 4.
+If it doesn't, take a look at the error message, and debug as needed until they pass.
 4. Run the `list_new_commits.py` script in the `scripts/` of the `mybinder.org-deploy` repository.
 It will output something like the following: